pandas-dev/pandas/doc/source/contributing_docstring.rst

 placed in the last position.
 As often, people understand concepts better with examples, than with accurate explanations.

-Examples in docstrings are also unit tests, and besides illustrating the usage of the function or method, they need to be valid Python code, that in a deterministic way returns the presented output.
+Examples in docstrings, besides illustrating the usage of the function or method, they must be valid Python code, that in a deterministic way returns the presented output, and that can be copied and run by users.

 They are presented as a session in the Python terminal. `>>>` is used to present code. `...` is used for code continuing from the previous line.